-The Company is controlled by San Faustin, which owns 60.45% of the Company's outstanding shares, through its wholly owned subsidiary Techint Holdings S.à r.l.
+The Company is controlled by San Faustin, which owns 60.45% of the Company's issued share capital, through its wholly owned subsidiary Techint Holdings S.à r.l.
 The Dutch private foundation (Stichting) RP STAK holds voting rights in San Faustin sufficient to control San Faustin.
 No person or group of persons controls RP STAK.